-Imagine you are travelling in the safest, most powerful ocean liner in the world.
+Imagine you are traveling in the safest, most powerful ocean liner in the world.
 One day, in the midst of a severe storm, the captain announces, “To ensure your safety, we’re scuttling the ship.
 Man the lifeboats!”

-A deck-hand explains to the incredulous passengers, “The Captain believes that big vessels like ours are making storms worse.
+A deckhand explains to the incredulous passengers, “The Captain believes that big vessels like ours are making storms worse.
 So, we must sink the ship!”

 Hours later, the crew assures frightened passengers huddled in storm-tossed lifeboats, “We had to scuttle the ship or this storm, and future storms, would have been even worse!”

 Sound crazy?
 Yes, but that is essentially what climate activists and even governments are saying as we prepare to recover from the economic storm that has swept the world due to our response to COVID-19.
-Recovery must focus not on reliable and inexpensive coal, oil and natural gas energy sources, they say, but on unreliable, costly so-called green sources of energy such as wind and solar power.
+Recovery must focus not on reliable and inexpensive coal, oil, and natural gas energy sources, they say, but on unreliable, costly so-called green sources of energy such as wind and solar power.
 After all, climate change is a deeper problem than the virus, according to United Nations Secretary General Antonio Guterres.

 As is so often the case with dysfunctional climate policy, the European Union is leading the way.
 EURACTIV Germany reports: